megatron-uk/PyPiGFX/README.md

 ## Status

-   * The Pi / Linux / master side of the application can accept incoming datastream messages via FIFO
+   * The Pi / Linux / master side of the application can accept incoming datastream messages via unix FIFO or serial device
    * The master is able to translate a limited number of datastream messages back into libSDL calls and execute them
-   * Data is not yet being returned to the client
+   * Response codes and data is returned to the client
+   * We can dynamically generate a sdl.py wrapper library for a Python based client
    * We are not yet generating a set of .c / .h stub pages that can be used to implement a client natively on a non-Linux system

 ----